rose-collectionservices/collection-services-manual/03-ACCESSIONING/readme.md

 To bulk remove instances, use the Manage Top Containers option via the Accession search field.
 Follow directions in [16.
 ArchivesSpace](<https://github.com/rose-collectionservices/collection-services-manual/tree/master/16-ARCHIVESSPACE#archivesspace>)

 ## 3.4 Arrangement and Description at the Point of Accessioning
 As mentioned in 3.1 Scope of Accessioning Workflow, the Rose Library’s workflow for accessioning includes minimal level processing (and, in some cases, more granular processing) including the spawning of a Resource Record for access.

 ### 3.4.1 Processing Paper-based Materials
 See the following sections:
 *	[5.1 Rose Library Levels of Arrangement and Description](<https://github.com/rose-collectionservices/collection-services-manual/tree/master/05-LEVELS%20OF%20ARRANGEMENT%20AND%20DESCRIPTION#51-levels-of-arrangement-and-description>).
 	*	Use, at the minimum, [Collection-level arrangement](<https://github.com/rose-collectionservices/collection-services-manual/tree/master/05-LEVELS%20OF%20ARRANGEMENT%20AND%20DESCRIPTION#512-collection-level>)
 *	[10.
 Physical Processing](<https://github.com/rose-collectionservices/collection-services-manual/tree/master/10-PHYSICAL%20PROCESSING#physical-processing>)
+*	Use the [Manuscript Register](<https://emory.sharepoint.com/:x:/r/sites/EUVRoseLibrary/Shared%20Documents/Cataloging%20and%20Collection%20Processing/Stacks%20Management/Registers%20and%20Inventories/Manuscript%20Register.xlsx?d=w870976b852d84f80b0d6490280b167e5&csf=1&web=1&e=9NhESE>) or the [EUA Series Register](<https://emory.sharepoint.com/:x:/r/sites/EUVRoseLibrary/Shared%20Documents/Cataloging%20and%20Collection%20Processing/Stacks%20Management/Registers%20and%20Inventories/EUA%20Register.xlsx?d=w2f2db20ced8147f5bd839feedd092db1&csf=1&web=1&e=VElGec>) to identify the next collection number for the new collection.

 ### 3.4.2 Processing Audiovisual Materials
 See the following sections: